Jake-Purton/webgpu_ray_trace/README.md

 ## Introduction

 In this post, I’ll walk through my journey of extending the [Ray Tracing Road to Rust (RTRR)](https://the-ray-tracing-road-to-rust.vercel.app/6-surface-normals-and-multiple-objects) project.
 I’ll cover how I added triangle support, imported geometry from OBJ files, and started porting the project to WebGPU.
-My project used `minifb` whereas RTRR wrote out PPM image files.
-This is the only major difference.

----
+If you havent yet done the RTRR then I recommend starting there.
+If you want to follow along with me without completing RTRR then clone [this repository]().

 ## Adding Triangles to the CPU Version

 RTRR is a fantastic project for beginners learning rust or ray tracing.
 It focuses mainly on spheres and I wanted to add triangles.
-The specific working commit is [here](https://github.com/Jake-Purton/webgpu_ray_trace/tree/b26dc46eb08a39acbcfbff3ad3bbe284c25d8d4d) in my repository.
+The specific working commit on the CPU is [here](https://github.com/Jake-Purton/webgpu_ray_trace/tree/b26dc46eb08a39acbcfbff3ad3bbe284c25d8d4d) in my repository.
 Please note that my obj file reading wasn't correct at the time but it was close enough to see some triangles.

 **The Triangle Struct**
 ```rust